Emaratilicious/PHPLeague-for-WP/readme.txt

 **Languages**

-* This plugin is currently available in English and in French.
+* This plugin is currently available in English, French and German.
 Please help me translate it!

 == Installation ==